Akshdeep Singh: Career

-Singh and Priyanka Goswami qualified for the Paris Olympics marathon event, finishing 18th in the World Race Walking Team Championship in Antalya, Turkey on 21 April 2024.
+Akshdeep and Priyanka Goswami qualified for the 2024 Paris Olympics mixed marathon walk relay, finishing 18th in the World Race Walking Team Championship in Antalya, Turkey on 21 April 2024.
 The Indian duo clocked 3:05:03 to meet the qualifying mark.
-On 30 January 2024, he set the National record at the South Asian and Indian Race Walking Championships at Chandigarh clocking 1:19:38.
+On 30 January 2024, he set the National record at the 11th National Race Walking Championships at Chandigarh clocking 1:19:37.56.
+At the 2024 Paris Olympics, Akshdeep logged a DNF (did not finish) in the men's 20 km race walk event.